jumanjihouse/wormhole/README.md

 ## Admin instructions

+### Edit global configuration

+Clone this repo, then inspect and optionally modify `global.conf`.
+When you build a user box for the first time, the build script copies `global.conf` into `/etc/wormhole/global.conf`.

 ### Build a user box

 Use the build script with a unique user id (such as github handle)